 - Take your pain medications exactly as instructed.

 - Sit in around 10 centimeters of warm water (sitz bath) three times daily and after bowel movements until the pain in your anal area subsides.

 - When attempting to move your bowels, use a small step to support your feet.
 This will flex your hips and place your pelvis in a squatting position, which can help you to pass a stool more easily.

 - Using baby wipes instead of toilet paper is often more comfortable and doesn’t irritate the anus.

 - Avoid using fragranced soaps.

-A lateral internal sphincterotomy is a simple and widely performed procedure and is highly effective in the treatment of anal fissures.
-It’s not usual for there to be any side effects following the surgery, but they do occur in an extremely rare occasion.
+A lateral internal sphincterotomy is a simple and widely performed procedure that is highly effective in the treatment of anal fissures.
+Side effects and complications are rare but can occur.

-It’s very normal for people to experience minor fecal incontinence and difficulty controlling flatulence in the immediate weeks after the surgery.
-This side effect usually resolves on its own as your anus heals, but there are some cases where it has been persistent.
+It’s typical for people to experience minor fecal incontinence and difficulty controlling flatulence in the immediate weeks after the surgery.
+This side effect usually resolves on its own as your anus heals, but if you experience persistent incontinence, consider following up with the doctor.